 As an email marketer and a person, the end of the year is a busy time.
-Black Friday and Cyber Monday kick off a shopping season, but there’s more to the fourth quarter than that.
-There’s a wide range of celebrations and events that your audience may partake in.
-Think: Thanksgiving, Hanukkah, Christmas, and more.
+Black Friday and Cyber Monday kick off a shopping season–but not all of your email campaigns are tied to shopping events.
+Season’s greeting emails might also address occasions like Thanksgiving, Hanukkah, Christmas, New Year’s Day and more.

-So how do you approach them all in a way that’s upbeat, inclusive, and effective?
+So how do you approach holiday emails in a way that’s upbeat, inclusive, and effective?
 In this article, we’ll explore:

 - December 25th: Christmas Day